The City Council is the "legislature" of the Holyoke City government.

 For Public Comment on Holyoke City Council Meetings Please Email email@example.com Please keep public comment respectful and brief.

-With a composition of 13 members, seven represent the residential wards of the City, while the remaining eight are elected at-large.
+With a composition of 13 members, seven represent the residential wards of the City, while the remaining six are elected at-large.
 The Council has a mandate to insure that Holyoke is run in an effective and efficient manner.
 The council holds hearings, passes ordinances, financial orders and resolutions and oversees city finances.
 In addition, Councilors respond to resident complaints and problems.
 The Council Members serve on standing committees, which study and review these matters.

 The City Council's major duties include: